Looking to find Retained Primitive Therapy & Treatment?

 • Poor balance when moving head side to side

-• Focusing problems (especially when switching from near to distance)
+• Focusing difficulties (especially when switching between near and distant objects)

 • Difficulty learning to ride a bicycle